Raihan-28011/ncc/README.md

 - Removed all scanfs, so that msvc doesn't give any warnings

 ## New Features
+Date 14.04.2021
+- Functions now support strings as argument
+    - Read the 'Reference to strings' section for more info

 Date: 13.04.2021
 - Support for arrays as function arguments
 - Type casting